Theoria will closed on Monday, January 18, 20201 in observance of MLK Jr. Day

 The transcripts you are attaching to provide evidence that you meet the minimum qualifications below must state the degree title, major, and date awarded.

-A Minimum of 3 years of work experience in an Early Childhood Educational environment is a requirement for Instructional Faculty.
+A Minimum of 3 years of work experience their industry of study.

 Assist, plan, organize and teach assigned courses in an instructional field or discipline in accordance with approved course outlines, education code requirements and faculty contract provisions; provide feedback and guidance to students and evaluate student performance; and perform related duties as assigned.